WCSCourses/AMR_2026/course_modules_2026/Metagenomics/CP10_Metagenomics.md

 	- Data protection or unintended data sharing e.g. in the case of a human host
 * Positive vs negative filtering

 For the decontamination step, we will use a tool called [`hostile`](https://github.com/bede/hostile) (developed by Constantinides et al. 2023 - doi: [10.1093/bioinformatics/btad728](https://doi.org/10.1093/bioinformatics/btad728)).
+Hostile gets rid of host (mainly) human reads.

 > [!IMPORTANT]
 > In this tutorial, we will be using the cleaned files from `fastp`.
 So, DO NOT run the code bellow.